nicholaswmin/stream-gotchas/.github/docs/CASES.md

 Streaming responses in HTTP 1.1 require the headers to be set upfront.

-You might want to set a friendlier, HTTP 408 status code if the `statement_timeout` has elapsed.
+You might want to set a friendlier, HTTP 408 status code if i.e the database threw a `statement_timeout`.

 This might be possible depending on whether the DB has found results and is already streaming them down the wire.